NimbleBeasts/NbMoonshot/_Org/_GDD/Work.md

 - Implement picking up body (no anim yet, just stick the guard to the player for now)
 - Implement laying down body

-# Backlog

-## WP-2 Stone & Meat Throw

-- Implement stone throw meachnism
-- Implement drawing predicted flying curve (guess line2d)
-- Hitting the floor will result in a "sound" which shall distract the guards
-- Guard distraction shall be adapted if not working correctly
-- Dogs are unaffected by stones, but react to meat

-Requires: WP-1, WP-5, WP-6

-## WP-3 Mission Progress Screen

-- Implement the mission progress screen as described
-- TODO: curve has to be defined

-## WP-4 Moveable Camera

-- Implement as described

-Requires: WP-1

 ## WP-5 Dog

 - Implement Dog as described